vargen2/addonmanager/README.md

 # Addonmanager

 World of Warcraft addon manager.
 Desktop application for W10.
 Built with Java11, JavaFX.
 Application reads html and parses it.
+Development stopped for now.
+Mostly did the program for fun and get some more experience with java, file-io and http.
+I'm porting it to c# uwp application (private repo)

 ### Run